equinor/isar-turtlebot/README.md

 sudo ENABLE_MANIPULATOR=true MANIPULATOR_GUI="rviz" docker-compose up --build
 ```

-The simulation can also run in docker as described in the section for [docker](#run-simulation)
+The simulation can also run in docker as described in the section for [docker](#run-simulation).

 ## Teleoperation